zonneplan/KiBot/README.md

         - **`output`**: [string='%f-%i%I%v.%x'] Name for the generated image file (%i='3D_$VIEW' %x='png').
 Affected by global options.
         - **`ray_tracing`**: [boolean=false] Enable the ray tracing.
 Much better result, but slow, and you'll need to adjust `wait_rt`.
         - **`rotate_x`**: [number=0] Steps to rotate around the X axis, positive is clockwise.
                           Each step is currently 10 degrees.
-Only for KiCad 6.
+Only for KiCad 6 or newer.
         - **`rotate_y`**: [number=0] Steps to rotate around the Y axis, positive is clockwise.
                           Each step is currently 10 degrees.
-Only for KiCad 6.
+Only for KiCad 6 or newer.
         - **`rotate_z`**: [number=0] Steps to rotate around the Z axis, positive is clockwise.
                           Each step is currently 10 degrees.
-Only for KiCad 6.
+Only for KiCad 6 or newer.
         - **`show_components`**: [list(string)|string=all] [none,all] List of components to draw, can be also a string for `none` or `all`.
                                  Unlike the `pcbdraw` output, the default is `all`.
         - **`view`**: [string='top'] [top,bottom,front,rear,right,left,z,Z,y,Y,x,X] Point of view.